shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The bear screeched and clawed at the air, but was unable to hit Gra.
 One by one, its limbs clung to its body, becoming completely immobilized.

-Gra got out from under the bear, seeing a familiar face standing next to the bear.
-It was none other than… *him*!
+Gra got out from under the bear, seeing a familiar face standing next it.
+It was none other than… *himself*!
 “Thanks, Gra!”

 “You’re welcome, Gra!”
 His clean, uninjured face smiled back at him.

 The bear roared.

 “Oh shut up!”
 New Gra snapped.
 He looked at the bear aggressively, and it started choking, its esophagus visibly collapsing.

+Gra swung his axe through the air, killing it instantly.

 A roar replied from across the river.
 Gra turned to look.
 The fourth bear slashed the ice structure in the river, and then swam across.